tdzienniak/rasa-bug-with-mongo-tracker-store/README.md

 # This repository demonstrates bug with Rasa 1.7.0.

+# How to reproduce bug:

-To run bot with MongoDB tracker store:
+1. Run bot with MongoDB tracker store:

-`docker-compose run --rm bot shell --endpoints endpoints-with-mongo.yml --debug`

-To run bot without MongoDB tracker store:

-`docker-compose run --rm bot shell --debug`
+`docker-compose up`

+2. Run test shell script:

+`./test.sh`

+The script will first insert new message and then predict action. `action_listen` gets predicted which is incorrect, because users message is already in the tracker, thus `utter_greet` should be predicted.
+There are also 2 action_listen action in a row at the start of conversation.